Deep Fried S’mores

 Frying & Serving

-Dust with optional powered sugar.
+- Dust with optional powdered sugar.
 Serve warm and enjoy!

 © TIPBUZZ.
 Images and text on this website are copyright protected.
 Please do not post or republish without permission.
 If you want to republish this recipe, please link back to this post.
 This post may contain affiliate links.
 Read the disclosure policy here.